1. What methods do you use to modify animal behavior?

 That’s fine!
 We can help.
 If you have more than one animal who needs behavioral assistance, you will not be charged for any additional training sessions (we charge by the hour, not the number of animals).
 When you fill out an appointment request form, please put in the comments that you are seeking assistance for more than one animal.
 We can discuss the details with you when we schedule your initial consultation.

 3. Why do I have to fill out an Appointment Request Form, and what happens after I do?

-Once a request is received, we will review your case and contact you to schedule an initial consultation.
+Once a request is received, we will review your case and contact you to schedule an initial session.
 Once an appointment is scheduled, we will send you any special instructions.
 We respond to all inquiries within 1-2 business days of receiving them.

 5. How long does training take?

 The exact timeline for treating a behavioral issue and training an animal varies depending on the behavior modification needed, the individual animal, and owner cooperation.
-Your Training Plan will outline roughly how long we believe it will take.
+Your training plan will outline roughly how long we believe it will take.
 Patience is key!
 Good, effective, long-term solutions can take time.

 6. Can I pick a behaviorist, or will one be assigned to me?

 If you have a particular behaviorist that you want to work with, that’s great!
 You can email that specialist directly from our Meet the Team page in order to schedule a consultation.

 Otherwise, once a request is received we will review it and assign a behaviorist who is best suited for your case.
 Depending on the situation, more than one behaviorist may work with your pet in order to best address the behavior.